Attestation types

 Superseded requests

-When you publish a new revision of a document and send fresh requests, ClearPolicy automatically cancels any pending requests that were tied to an older revision of the same document for the same contact.
+When you publish a new revision of a document and send fresh requests, ClearPolicy automatically cancels any pending requests that were tied to an older revision of the same document for the same person.
 This keeps your request list clean and ensures recipients only receive the latest version.
 For example, if you sent a request for version 1 of a policy and then published version 2 and sent new requests, any still-pending version 1 requests are automatically canceled.
 The activity log for each canceled request shows “Superseded by a newer revision” so you can see exactly why it was closed.Only pending requests are affected.
 Requests that have already been completed, expired, or manually canceled are not changed.